Not up to scratch...

 And as for me crowing last week about how easy my garden is to weed - remind me not to!
-This has suddenly turned into the season when grassy weeds thrive - in the middle of my Japanese Iris clumps, for example.
+This has suddenly turned into the season when grassy weeds thrive - in the middle of my iris confusa clumps, for example.
 Their removal is a delicate business.
 And I have found a beautiful patch of small, subtle, variegated Ajuga underneath the Cercis Forest Pansy tree which has been completely over-run with grass.
 Aargh!

 Right.
 Fred the new pet lamb has been fed.
 The cats have had their Smoocher Memorial Breakfast (tuna and bream - gourmet, chunky).
 Rusty the puppy has had his first bicycle ride of the day.
 It's time for a leisurely, healthy gardener's breakfast - then outside I will go!

 Many Hours Later...

 I've been collecting weeds, pulling out more weeds (five barrowfuls), and trying to trim the lawn edges.
 The deep blue, magenta and purple rhododendrons are the last to flower, and their colours co-ordinate well with the magenta and white foxgloves.
 Things are looking so much better now - I should take my book outside to sit, read, and admire these newly weeded gardens.
 I've planted some new hostas and a red flax in the back of the Willow Tree Garden - there's still space for more.
 Hmm...

 The new Birthday Rose Garden is getting fuller and more colourful, as more of the new roses flower.
 The lavenders by the grass path are still small, but their purple colours fit with the roses.
 I am particularly enjoying the big butterscotch coloured New Zealand rose called Royden - it smells delicious!
 What a great day I've had in the garden!